Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	  <img src="Images/DiagramX.png" />
   </figure>

-  The broadcast source is used as input to the live ABR encoder.
-The broadcast sources can be original SDI signals from a broadcast facility or TS streams intercepted from a broadcast that need to be re-used in an OTT distribution workflow.
+  The broadcast source is used as input to the live [=ABR=] encoder.
+The broadcast sources can be original SDI signals from a broadcast facility or TS streams intercepted from a broadcast that need to be re-used in an [=OTT=] distribution workflow.
 The live ABR encoder source performs the ABR encoding of the tracks into CMAF tracks and functions as the ingest source in the CMAF ingest interface.
 Multiple live ABR encoder sources can be used, providing redundant inputs to the packager, which is the media processing entity consuming the CMAF ingest.
 The packager is receiving the